State Fair (1945 film): Plot

-The Frake family packs up and drives home.
-Wayne and Margy are both heartbroken.
-The next day, Abel tries to collect on the bet with Mr. Miller, but Mr. Miller notices Wayne and Margy don't look like they had a good time, which would mean Abel lost the bet.
-Wayne leaves in a hurry while Mr. Miller asks the listless Margy if she had a good time at the fair.
-Before Margy can reply, the phone rings and Margy answers it.
-It's Pat, who got the columnist job, calling from the nearby town to ask Margy to marry him and come with him to Chicago.
-Margy accepts and excitedly tells Mr. Miller that she had a good time and it was the most wonderful fair ever.
+Back home, both Wayne and Margy are heartbroken.
+The next day, Abel tries to collect on the bet with Mr. Miller, but Miller notices Wayne and Margy look unhappy, meaning Abel lost.
+Miller asks Margy if she enjoyed the fair, but the phone rings before she answers.
+It is Pat, who got the columnist job.
+He proposes and wants Margy to go to Chicago with him.
+Margy accepts and excitedly tells Mr. Miller that it was the most wonderful fair ever.
 Abel collects his five dollars as Margy rushes off to meet Pat.
-Pat and Margy embrace in the middle of the road as Wayne, now reunited with his girlfriend Eleanor, drives by happily hugging Eleanor ("A Grand Night for Singing").
+They embrace in the middle of the road as Wayne, now reunited with girlfriend Eleanor, drives by, happily hugging her.